productml/blurr/docs/DTC Snippets.md

   Value: valid_start_and_end(session_stats.game_start_and_end)
   When: source.event_id == 'game_start' or source.event_id == 'game_end'
 ```

+`valid_start_and_end` is defined as a custom function.

 ```yaml
 def valid_start_and_end(games_list):
   # Determine that each game_start has a corresponding game_end.
   # and return True / False accordingly.
 ```

 As more events are processed the value of session_stats.valid_session will maintain whether this session is valid or not.
 The fields are evaluated in the order they are defined so the valid_session field should be defined after game_start_and_end field.

 # Per event validation

-Validate individual events for things like missing field values, reuse fields etc. Some ways to do so are:
+Some ways to validate individual events for things like missing field values, reuse fields etc are:

 - Create a variable (`VariableAggregate`) with the required clean up on the event field
 - Use `When` in `Field` for validation conditions